Sweep (book series): Themes

 In their 2014 PhD dissertation "I Am the Monster: Self and the Monstrous Feminine in Contemporary Young Adult Literature", E Talafuse noted that for the main character, "being a teen witch involves studying the craft, reconciling with one’s family and past, and using one’s powers for protection and spiritual growth."
 Other themes include the search for identity and what Julia Šarić describes as the "personal fable", where "within a fictional context the story of a previously unknown remarkable history conveys to both the character as well as the intended reader the sense of "specialness" that this construct is meant to give to the adolescent."

 Reception

 Booklist reviewed the first book in the series.
-The series has also received reviews from the School Library Journal, The News & Observer, and Pittsburg Post-Gazette.
+The series has also received reviews from the School Library Journal, The News & Observer, and Pittsburgh Post-Gazette.